(Mathematics) Fully-funded Engineering and Physical Sciences Research Council (EPSRC) PhD Scholarship 2021/22

 - Candidates should use the ‘Supplementary Personal Statement’ section of the application form to explain why the award they are applying for particularly matches their skills and experience and how they would choose to develop the project.

-Please email the documents to email@example.com and put EPSRC DTP 21 SPATIAL ECOLOGY OF CANCER SCHOLARSHIP 2021-2022 in the email subject header.
+Please email the documents to firstname.lastname@example.org and put EPSRC DTP 21 MATHEMATICS SCHOLARSHIP 2021-2022 in the email subject header.